CS2103AUG2017-T09-B1/main/collated/main/duyson98.md

     public static final String MESSAGE_EMPTY_ARGS = "Please provide a tag name! \n%1$s";

-    public static final String MESSAGE_NOT_FOUND = "Tag not found in person list.";
+    public static final String MESSAGE_NOT_FOUND = "Tag not found in person list." + "\n"
+            + "You may want to refer to the following existing tags inside the unfiltered person list: %s";

     private final TagContainsKeywordPredicate predicate;